-- Teach your child to swim. - Teach children never to enter or go near water without an adult near by and to always swim with a partner. - Make sure your home pool has a proper drain cover or shut-off function to prevent body parts, clothing, or hair from getting trapped. - •Install a window or door alarm to alert you if a child wanders into the pool area.
+- Teach children never to enter or go near water without an adult near by and to always swim with a partner. - Make sure your home pool has a proper drain cover or shut-off function to prevent body parts, clothing, or hair from getting trapped. - Install a window or door alarm to alert you if a child wanders into the pool area.